itamaro/home-control-RPC/README.md

 - `beep-file`:   Pre-recorded PCM file with beeps to use instead of beep-recording
 - `beep-count`:  Number of distinct beeps in pre-recorded beep-file, to use instead of user input

-### Dependencies

-- For live audio recording, the module depends on [PyAlsaAudio library](http://pyalsaaudio.sourceforge.net/pyalsaaudio.html) for Linux.
-- For signal energy graphing, the module depends on [matplotlib library](http://matplotlib.org/) (version >= 3.0).